JohnRichardEnders/Stockholm-Hackathon/README.md

 3. Click on `Load unpacked` and unpack the chrome-extension in the frontend project directory: `Stockholm-Hackathon/frontend/public/chrome-extension`
 4. You'll then see `YouTube Fact-Checker` extension.
 Re-open your browser.
 5. Go to Youtube, play a video, then click on the liquid-glass circle in the upper-right corner to activate fact checking

+### Interface 2: Chrome extension v2
+Once you have the backend app running, you'll need to unpack the Chrome extension

+1. Go to Chrome, navigate the manu towards `Extensions` and then `Manage Extensions`
+2. Switch on the `Developer mode` toggle
+3. Click on `Load unpacked` and unpack the chrome-extension in the frontend project directory: `Stockholm-Hackathon/yt-fact-checker-extension`
+4. You'll then see `YouTube Fact-Checker (Live)` extension.
+Re-open your browser.
+5. Go to Youtube, play a video, the fact-checker pop-up will be immediately available.
+Note that it takes a few seconds to start transcribing

+### Interface 3: Lovable dashboard

 ## Processing Pipeline